 There is also an Instructor Frequently Asked Question page with some additional information about providing course materials.

-If you require assistance with verifying the copyright status of material you are using or help seeking copyright clearance, contact the Copyright Coordinator (general inquiries), the Retail Services (copyright clearance for course pack material) or Distance Education Unit (copyright clearance for distance education courses).
+If you require assistance with verifying the copyright status of material you are using or help seeking copyright clearance, contact the Copyright Coordinator or Distance Education Unit (copyright clearance for distance education course materials).
 Staff will determine allowable uses and request copyright clearance as needed.
 Please understand that every reasonable effort will be made to acquire permission for your desired use.
 However, it may occasionally be necessary to find an alternate source for the material.